The Art of Aging: New Exhibit Explores Pleasures of Becoming Older

 Coming of Age, an exhibition of multimedia work by Luminaire, Judith A. Mason and Mary Kainer—all of them 60-ish—explores the ambivalence, fear, joy and pleasures of becoming older.
 Aging, it seems, is a universal but also deeply personal experience.
 Mary Kainer tackles the subject in a section called “Body/Burden” that includes a video of various older women who hide behind their hands.
 Over time, they expose more and more of their faces.
 Expressions differ, but are not dramatic.
 Here I am at this moment in my life, they seem to wonder, so what am I to make of it?

 A back injury Kainer suffered inspired ceramic sculptures depicting her pain, but several scrolls comprise the majority of pieces in her part of the show.
 “Her drawings are often politically based, very research-based,” Luminaire notes.
 The pieces present hard facts and statistics about health problems people often face with age, such as cancer or the side effects of over-medication and the difficulty of withdrawal from prescribed psychotropic drugs.
 One drawing deals with osteoporosis: in it, extensions of the lower vertebrae somehow become long fingers, yet like all of the scrolls, it’s beguilingly rendered.
 In fact, Kainer, a decades-long environmental activist, confessed that she’d learned from experience in that fraught field that people were more willing to take in unpleasant facts if they were presented within a beautiful context.
 Indeed, onlookers peer closely at her dementia scroll, an abstract featuring three fungal-like figures.
-Strips of old phonebook pages subtly create texture, reinforcing the problem of remembering a name—alluded to in random lists of names.
+Strips of old phonebook pages subtly create texture, reinforcing the problem of remembering a name—alluded to in random lists of names.“Ariadne and the Minotaur” raises emotions of both regret and liberty around the inevitable end of fertility.

 Judith A. Mason opened the Coming of Age show at the Visual Arts Centre of Clarington in Bowmanville, Ont., with a performance of “I Do Not Want a Silent Spring,” a poem by Judith Graham, and four days later headed to Cairo, Egypt, where she teaches visual arts and drama in a Canadian school.
 Like the poem of a woman’s thoughts and remembrances as she waits for a possible devastating medical diagnosis, Mason’s art reveals her inner feelings.
 A group of felted marionette-like figures suggests past family dramas, but most of her work here takes the form of colourful abstract paintings, often displayed as diptychs or triptychs.
 “Ariadne and the Minotaur,” (left) raises emotions of both regret and liberty around the inevitable end of fertility.
 “What a gift life is,” Mason reflects.
 “Being 60 makes you look at life differently.
 Really, we are just getting going.
 We’ve done our families—we may have done our husbands—and we have a time in our life to think about what it is all for, and how we want to spend the next however much time we have before we leave.”